lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * Removed restrictions on the scope of the EDHOC_Application_Profile object.

+* Forbidden violations of prescriptive indications in the EAD item.
+The EDHOC session fails if such a violation is detected.

+* Fixed errors in CDDL notations.

 * Specified type of "app_prof" in the IANA registration request.

-* Fixed errors in CDDL notations.

 * Clarifications and editorial improvements.